 U.S. Department of Labor’s O*Net projects a solid 15 percent growth rate in the profession from now until 2030.
 The high-end firm Wallace Please + Dreher recently made the Forbes list of Best Tax and Accounting Firms.
 Arizona also hosts substantial international consultancies like KPMG.
 Many successful CPAs serve businesses and wealthy families in the Grand Canyon State.

-Here is a step-by-step guide on how to become a CPA in Arizona:
+Here are the Steps to Become a CPA in Arizona:

-- Getting an Arizona CPA License and Continuing Education
+- Getting Your CPA License and Continuing Education in Arizona.

 Getting your Education in Arizona

 Meeting CPA requirements in Arizona begins by requesting information from Arizona schools that offer accounting programs.
 The Arizona State Board of Accountancy (ASBA) requires CPA applicants to hold an undergraduate or higher degree.
 The typical undergraduate degree in accounting consists of 120 semester hours.
 However, in order to become a CPA in Arizona, aspiring professionals must obtain a total of 150 credit hours of education.
 This can be achieved through various routes.